siyamsarker/WireShield/README.md

 - QR code not shown
   - Ensure `qrencode` is installed (the installer attempts this automatically when available).

-From the menu, choose “Uninstall WireGuard”.
-The script will stop the service, remove packages and `/etc/wireguard`, reload sysctl, and remove detected client `.conf` files from `/root` and `/home`.
 <details>
 <summary>More tips</summary>